yousefelassal/quote-cron/README.md

 > In friendship as well as love, ignorance very often contributes more to our happiness than knowledge.

 > Life is 10% what happens to you and 90% how you react to it.

+> It is not in the stars to hold our destiny but in ourselves.